 enabled property

-A ruleConfiguration object MAY contain a property named enabled whose value is a Boolean that specifies whether the rule will be evaluated during the scan.
+A reportingConfiguration object MAY contain a property named enabled whose value is a Boolean that specifies whether the condition described by theDescriptor was checked for during the scan.

 If this property is absent, it SHALL default to true.

-EXAMPLE: In this example, a tool allows the user to enable or disable rules:
+EXAMPLE: In this example, a tool allows the user to enable or disable rules or notifications:

 SecurityScanner --disable "SEC4002,SEC4003" --enable SEC6012

-defaultLevel property
+level property

-A ruleConfiguration object MAY contain a property named defaultLevel whose value is one of the strings "warning", "error", "note", or "open", with the same meanings as when those strings appear as the value of result.level (§3.19.7).
+A reportingConfiguration object MAY contain a property named level whose value is one of the strings "warning", "error", "note", or "none", with the same meanings as when those strings appear as the value of result.level (§3.27.10) or notification.level (§3.58.6).

-If this property is absent, it SHALL be taken to have the value "warning".
+If level is absent, it SHALL default to "warning".

-The value of this property SHALL provide the value for the level property of any result object (§3.19) whose ruleId property (§3.19.4) refers to this rule configuration and which does not itself specify a level property.
+If theDescriptor describes a rule, then if level is present, it SHALL provide the value for the level property of any result object (§3.27) whose ruleIndex (§3.27.6) or rule property (§3.27.7), either explicitly supplied or inferred from its default, identifies theDescriptor and which does not itself specify a level property.
+For details of the configuration property resolution procedure, see §3.27.10 (which illustrates the procedure for the specific case of the result.level property).

+If theDescriptor describes a notification, then if level is present, it SHALL provide the value for the level property of any notification object (§3.58) whose descriptor property (§3.58.2) identifies theDescriptor and which does not itself specify a level property.

-EXAMPLE: In this example, a tool allows the user to override a rule’s default level:
+EXAMPLE: In this example, a tool allows the user to override a rule or notification’s default level:

 WebScanner --level "WEB1002:error,WEB1005:warning"

+rank property

+A reportingConfiguration object MAY contain a property named rank whose value is a number between 0.0 and 100.0 inclusive, with the same interpretation as the value of the result.rank (§3.27.25).

+If rank is absent, it SHALL default to -1.0, which indicates that the value is unknown (not set).

+If theDescriptor describes a rule, then if rank is present, it SHALL provide the value for the rank property of any result object (§3.27) whose ruleIndex (§3.27.6) or rule property (§3.27.7), either explicitly supplied or inferred from its default, identifies theDescriptor and which does not itself specify a rank property.

+rank is not applicable to notifications.

 parameters property

-A ruleConfiguration object MAY contain a property named parameters whose value is a property bag (§3.7).
-This allows a rule to define configuration information that is specific to that rule.
+A reportingConfiguration object MAY contain a property named parameters whose value is a property bag (§3.8).
+This allows a reportingDescriptor object (§3.49) to define configuration information that is specific to that descriptor.

 EXAMPLE: In this example, a rule that specifies the maximum permitted source line length is parameterized by the maximum length.

-{ # A rule object (§3.36.)
+{ # A reportingDescriptor object (§3.49).

 "id": "SA2707",